allan-simon/blog/content/posts/create-a-rest-api-with-symfony2-part2-entity-migration.md

 +++

-Update 23 November 2015: Corrected some typo, and updated bundles versions for Doctrine
+**Update 23 November 2015**: Corrected some typo, and updated bundles versions for Doctrine

 In the [first part](http://allan-simon.github.io/blog/posts/create-a-rest-api-with-symfony2/) we've seen how to create the base of a symfony2 project used to generate a REST Api.